microsoft/TypeScript-Handbook/pages/quick-start/gulp.md

 * Watchify starts gulp and keeps it running, incrementally compiling whenever you save a file.
   This lets you keep an edit-save-refresh cycle going in the browser.

 * Babel is a hugely flexible transpiler that converts ES2015 and beyond into ES5 and ES3.
   This lets you add transformations that TypeScript doesn't support.

 * Uglify compacts your code so that it takes less time to download onto the client.

 ## Watchify

-First install Watchify.
+We'll start with Watchify to provide background compilation:

 ```shell
 npm install --save-dev watchify